-- A: Rational Medicine in Greece: - 1.
-Hippocrates, "the Oath".
-Greek culture of disputes: biological and medical debates; systematic anatomy. - 2.
-Empirical anatomy in Alexandria 300-260 B.C.E. and the great discoveries.
-Why did it stop? - 3.
-Galen (2nd century C.E.), the disciple of the Alexandrians; animal vivisection and applying its results to humans.
-Galen's theory of mental function, based on brain anatomy. - B: Public Medicine in the Middle Ages: - 4.
-Transmission of knowledge from Greece to Islam: medical and scientific translations; continuity of material culture from antiquity.
+A: Rational Medicine in Greece:

+1. Hippocrates, "the Oath".
+Greek culture of debate: biological and medical controversies; systematic anatomy.

+2. Empirical anatomy in Alexandria 300-260 B.C.E. and the great discoveries.
+Why did it stop?

+3. Galen (2nd century C.E.), disciple of the Alexandrians; animal vivisection and applying results to humans.
+Galen's theory of mental function, based on brain anatomy.

-- 5. Hospitals in the Islamic empire versus European "hospitals"; the debate among historians about the invention of hospitals.
-Crusaders medicine. - 6.
-The 12th century: medical education, regulation and control in the Islamic empire and Europe; examination and licensing in each culture. - C: New Anatomy in the Age of Experiments - 7.
-Medieval 'Sacred Anatomy'; animal dissection in Salerno and Europe; public performance in anatomy theatres (15th-17th centuries). - 8.
-Blood: the discovery of the minor blood circulation (1270) and general circulation (1628): what happened between them?
-Empiricism, and transfusions; 'The royal society" and scientific societies in Europe. - 9.
-The microscope and discovering bacteria what did it change? - D: Models of Contagion - 10.
-Models of contagion from the Middle Ages to the 19th century: Leprosy, The Plague, Syphilis. - 11.
-The small-pox vaccination from the Far East to the West. - 12.
-Two myths of 19th century hospital hygiene: Ignaz Semmelwise in the Vienna hospital; Florence Nightingale in the Crimea war. - 13.
-The 19th century controversy on the origin of contagious disease: socioeconomic or micro-organismic?
+B: Public Medicine in the Middle Ages:

+4. Transmission of knowledge from Greece to Islam: medical and scientific translations; continuity of material culture from antiquity.

+5. Hospitals in the Islamic empire versus European "hospitals"; debate among historians about the invention of hospitals.
+Crusaders medicine.

+6. The 12th century: medical education, regulation and control in the Islamic empire and Europe; examination and licensing in each culture.

+C: New Anatomy in the Age of Experiments

+7. Medieval 'Sacred Anatomy'; animal dissection in Salerno and Europe; public performance Anatomy Theaters (15th-17th centuries).

+8. Blood: the discovery of the minor blood circulation (1270) and general circulation (1628): connected??
+Empiricism and transfusion; 'The royal society" and scientific societies in Europe.

+9. The microscope; discovering bacteria - what has changed?

+D: Models of Contagion

+10. Models of contagion from the Middle Ages to the 19th century: Leprosy, Plague, Syphilis.

+11. Small-pox vaccination from the Far East to the West.

+12. Two myths of 19th century hospital hygiene: Ignaz Semmelwise in Vienna; Florence Nightingale in the Crimea war.

+13. The 19th century controversy on the origin of contagious disease: socioeconomic or micro-organismic?
 Robert Koch, Louis Pasteur, demonstrating the "germ-theory."